Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 4. frying twice

-They recommend the Bintje potato because it’s softer and yields that creamy potato center.
 As for the cut, it’s important that each fry is the same thickness so they cook evenly.
 Some prefer the reliability of a french fry cutter, while others cut them by hand.

 As for the lard, Belgians traditionally use animal fat from sheep, beef or pork.
 But more and more people are turning to vegetable grease as a healthier alternative.

 Lastly, and most importantly, the fries must be fried twice at different temperatures.
-The first dip at 300 F degrees cooks the fries on the inside.
-The second dip at 350 F degrees gives them a nice golden crisp on the outside.
+The first dip the oil temperature should be at 300F degrees.
+This cooks the fries on the inside.
+The second dip should be at 350F degrees.
+This gives them a nice golden crisp on the outside.

 For this recipe, I cheated a bit.
 Although I have a nice potato cutter, I experimented with fingerling potatoes.
 They are smaller and easier to cut.
+And it’s hard to find Bintje potatoes in the U.S.

 Simply cut one potato in half vertically, and then cut it in half again.
 I also fudged on the grease and used canola oil.
 But the step I didn’t cheat on was the double dip.
 Bon appétit!